MK2112/nn-zero-to-hero-notes/010 - Deep Dive into LLMs/010 - Deep Dive into LLMs.md

 - The *FineWeb* dataset: https://huggingface.co/datasets/HuggingFaceFW/fineweb
 - The accompanying blog post: https://huggingface.co/spaces/HuggingFaceFW/blogpost-fineweb-v1

-><b>Q: Wait.
+><b>:question: Wait.
 Why do we need this much text in the first place?</b>
 >
-><b>A:</b> The sheer volume of high quality text is an essential contributor for training LLMs that are knowledgeable, versatile, and capable of understanding and generating text for a wide range of contexts.
+>The sheer volume of high quality text is an essential contributor for training LLMs that are knowledgeable, versatile, and capable of understanding and generating text for a wide range of contexts.
 Just based on source and size, we can assume that <i>FineWeb</i> contains a multitude of facetted, diverse and informative texts.
 Exposing an LLM to this will help it learn a broad range of language.

-><b>Q: So more is just better?</b>
+><b>:question: So more is just better?</b>
 >
-><b>A:</b> Not always.
+>Not always.
 If we have a dataset that contains poorly worded or just bad text overall, an LLM pretrained on that will be poorly skilled. <b>An ideal dataset finds a balance between size, quality, diversity and cost for attaining it.</b> Public, curated datasets like <i>FineWeb</i> are a great help with all four of those aspects.

 HuggingFace did a lot of work ensuring *FineWeb* is a large and high-quality dataset.
 Truth be told, HuggingFace didn't actually crawl for the text data themselves in the first place.
 Instead, they use a copy of [CommonCrawl](https://commoncrawl.org/latest-crawl) as basis.
 Since 2007, the organization behind *CommonCrawl* iterates over the internet and takes snapshots of the webpages.
 This is raw, untreated data.
 How did HuggingFace now ensure that the text data selected for *FineWeb* from *CommonCrawl* would be of high quality?